dvops-hq/pbodge/README.md

 # pbodge
 Math puzzle bodger.
-A python command line application; Makes random list of the popular "genius test" math puzzles found on social media.
+A python command line application; Makes random list of a popular "genius test" math puzzle found on social media.

 here is an example: